ViniProgrammer/ViniProgrammer/README.md

 My name is Igor Vinicius Ramos de Souza and my nickname is Vini.

-- 📺 I'm currently working on channels sale;
+- 💻 I'm currently working on the Athos system;
-- 💻 I’m currently learning programming;
 - 📚 I’m computer engineering student;
 - 🚀 Fun fact: Born in the first city of Brazil.
   >